Exploring Hormonal Changes: Does Thyroid Production Decrease During Perimenopause?

 Hormone Supplement Cheat Sheet: Progesterone

-Progesterone is one of the most important hormones in the human body.
-When might you consider supplementing progesterone?
+Progesterone is one of the most important hormones in the body.
+You might consider supplementing if you're dealing with:

 • PMS symptoms